elmortem/serializereferenceeditor/README.md

 You can modify the display settings for the class name without specifying an attribute by navigating to `Edit -> Project Settings -> SREditor`.

+### SRHidden attribute

+Mark classes with this attribute to hide them from the type selection menu.
+Types with this attribute will not appear in the search tree.

 ## SRDrawer

+### SRDrawerOptions

+Provides configuration options for the SRDrawer:
+- `WithChild` - Controls whether child properties should be displayed
+- `ButtonTitle` - Controls whether the type name should be displayed on the button
+- `DisableExpand` - Disables the property expansion functionality

 ### SRDrawer.Draw